kumahq/kuma-website/app/_src/production/dp-config/cni.md

 ## {{site.mesh_product_name}} CNI logs

-{% if_version lte:2.1.x %}
-Logs of the CNI plugin are available in `/tmp/kuma-cni.log` on the node and the logs of the installer are available via `kubectl logs`.

-If you are using the CNI v2 version logs are available via `kubectl logs` instead.
-{% endif_version %}

-{% if_version gte:2.2.x %}
 Logs of the are available via `kubectl logs`.

 {% warning %}
 eBPF CNI currently doesn't have support for exposing its logs.
 {% endwarning %}

-{% endif_version %}